thevisad/DayZ-Private-master/README.md

 This is a private server project for DayZ which would not be possible without the work of Rocket and Guru Abdul.
 **NOTE**: No support is implied or offered for pirated copies of ArmA 2.

-**NOTE**: Do **NOT** create GitHub issues for support requests.
-They are **ONLY** to be created if you have a repeatable bug that you can provide copious debugging information about.
-See the end of the README for ways to get support.

 Prerequisites
 =============